Sheeran exits Twitter stage after mixed 'Game of Thrones' cameo reviews

 Sheeran's apparent disappearance from Twitter on Monday came a day after a cameo appearance in the new series of sex-and-swords TV blockbuster "Game of Thrones", for which he was also the focus of critical comment on the social media platform.

 Playing a singing soldier in a single scene, Sheeran's unnamed character encounters Arya Stark, one of the central characters, played by Maisie Williams.
+(Writing by Mark Hanrahan in London; editing by Alexander Smith)